JWST NIRSpec High-resolution Spectroscopy of MACS0647-JD at z=10.167: Resolved [OII] Doublet and Electron Density in an Early Galaxy: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referee for providing valuable comments that helped to improve this paper.
 This work is based on observations made with the NASA/ESA/CSA \textit{James Webb Space Telescope} (\JWST).
-The data were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy (AURA), Inc., under NASA contract NAS 5-03127 for \JWST.
-These observations are associated with programs \JWST\ GO 4246 and 1433.
+The JWST data presented in this article were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The specific observations analyzed can be accessed via \dataset[DOI]{https://doi.org/10.17909/8yby-hd71}.
+The Association of Universities for Research in Astronomy (AURA), Inc. operates the MAST under NASA contract NAS 5-03127 for \JWST.

-A is funded by a grant for JWST-GO-01433 and JWST-GO-04246 provided by STScI under NASA contract NAS5-03127.
+A and TYYH are funded by a grant for JWST-GO-01433 and JWST-GO-04246 provided by STScI under NASA contract NAS5-03127.
 TYYH appreciates the support from the Government scholarship to study abroad (Taiwan).
 We are grateful and indebted to the 20,000 people who worked to make \JWST\ an incredible discovery machine.
 AA acknowledges support by the Swedish research council Vetenskapsr{\aa}det (2021-05559).
 PD acknowledges support from the NWO grant 016.VIDI.189.162 (``ODIN") and warmly thanks the European Commission's and University of Groningen's CO-FUND Rosalind Franklin program.
 M.K. was supported by the ANID BASAL project FB210003.
 AZ and LJF acknowledge support by Grant No. 2020750 from the United States-Israel Binational Science Foundation (BSF) and Grant No. 2109066 from the United States National Science Foundation (NSF); by the Ministry of Science \& Technology, Israel; and by the Israel Science Foundation Grant No. 864/23.

 \facilities{\textit{JWST}/NIRSpec}